Poland, Lithuania close borders with Belarus as Lavrov suggests EU pay Minsk to keep refugees

 The beefing up of these security measures has drawn criticism from human rights groups that claim they are illegal and ignore EU rules on processing refugee applications.

-Lithuania’s declaration bans all travel to within 5km of the Belarus border, unless allowed by border guards.
+Lithuania’s declaration bans all travel to within 5 km of the Belarus border, unless allowed by border guards.
 Mobile phones can be taken away from migrants and public gatherings near the border and in the camps can be forbidden.

 “The state of emergency is needed to use ... extraordinary measures to remove the serious threat posed to society by the massive influx of foreigners,” the motion before parliament said, as cited by Reuters.

-The measures would also deter anyone seeking to aid migrants, Prime Minister Ingrida Simonyte told parliament.
-“People who live, and work (near the border) will be able to continue to do so, but people who want to get there to, for instance, pick up the migrants and ferry them to another territory - it will be harder for them to do so,” Simonyte said, as reported by Reuters.
+The measures would also deter anyone seeking to aid migrants, Prime Minister Ingrida Simonyte told Parliament.
+“People who live and work (near the border) will be able to continue to do so, but people who want to get there to, for instance, pick up the migrants and ferry them to another territory – it will be harder for them to do so,” Simonyte said, as reported by Reuters.

 Polish officials also closed the crossing with Belarus at the border town of Kuznica where some 2,000 refugees were camped out in the woods by November 9.

 "Sealing the Polish border is in our national interest.
 But today the stability and security of the entire EU is at stake," Poland's Prime Minister Mateusz Morawiecki wrote on Twitter, as cited by DW.
-"We will not be intimidated and will defend peace in Europe with our partners from NATO and EU."
+"We will not be intimidated and will defend peace in Europe with our partners from Nato and EU."

 The Polish border with Belarus is experiencing an unexpected influx of migrants that began yesterday.
-Poland reports more than 2,000 refugees attempting to cross into the country using the Kuznica border crossing, and the Lithuanian border service said there may be as many as 5,000 to deal with.
+Poland reports more than 2,000 refugees are attempting to cross into the country using the Kuznica border crossing, and the Lithuanian border service said there may be as many as 5,000 to deal with.
 Poland unilaterally closed the border checkpoint.
 Belarus responded to that move by saying it “does not see any objective reason for making such a decision.”

 Poland has blamed Moscow for masterminding the refugee crisis.